The almighty campaign brief (and how to make one)

 This is because your brand positioning carries substantial creative implications.

-Again, the campaign must be a seamless extension of your brand—so that audiences recognize your brand and perceive it as authentic and consistent when encountering the campaign (or vice versa).
+Again, the marketing campaign must be a seamless extension of your brand—so that audiences recognize your brand and perceive it as authentic and consistent when encountering the campaign (or vice versa).
 That authenticity and consistency are two essential building blocks for the audiences’ brand belief and the relationships they build with brands.

 Additionally, brand strategy must be consulted to determine campaign goals and applicable performance metrics.
-And performance evaluations benefit significantly from conducting baseline testing ahead of activation, as historical data enables brands to better quantify the campaign’s impact.
+And performance evaluations benefit significantly from conducting baseline testing ahead of activation, as historical data enables brands to better quantify the marketing campaign’s impact.

 Anatomy of a campaign brief